subsoap/defrs/README.md

 Check the source files and examples for full usage.

+## Toys
+* Swing of an arc (arc_swing)
+* Random and seed based generation of identicons
+* Space movement showing moving by vectors (orbit)
+* Classic RPG style tile movement

+## Utils
+* Set of easy to use colors
+* Mersenne Twister PRNG

 ## Input

 * Handling Alt+F4 to close game on Windows
+* Multitouch with unique ID for each finger
+* Detecting the konami code or other cheat codes

+## Effects

+* How to make a spinning spell aura in orthographic view

 ## Particle FX

 ## Helper Scripts
+* Set scale of GO based on properties
+* Set color tint of Sprite based on properties

 ## Templates